AdobeDocs/campaign-standard.en/help/channels/using/push-tracking.md

 ### How to implement open tracking {#push-open-tracking-iOS}

-You will send "1" and "2" since user must click notification to open app.
-If app is launched/opened not through push notification, then no tracking events occur.
+You will need to send "1" and "2" since user must click notification to open app.
+If the app is not launched/opened through push notification, then no tracking events occur.

 ```
 import Foundation